Xela3026/yabbr-docs/docs/templates/general.md

 #### Search Filter

 The search filter is the 'Filter' text box at the top of the page and outlined below.
 Use this to search for the template using text.
 Only the templates that match the text you input into the search filter will appear.
 The template could match the searched text with either its display name, message content, or product type.
-For example, you could search for all Yabbr Chat messages by using 'Yabbr Chat' in the search filter.
+For example, you could search for all <BrandName/> Chat messages by using '<BrandName/> Chat' in the search filter.
 You could search for all templates that mention success by using 'success' in the search filter.

 <CustomisableImage src="/img/template-filter.png" alt="Search Filter" width="500"/>